FedEx drivers to compete at nationals

-Two Valdosta FedEx Freight truck drivers have made it through the long haul and will now represent Georgia in the National Truck Driving Championships this week.
+VALDOSTA – Two Valdosta FedEx freight truck drivers have made it through the long haul and will represent Georgia in the National Truck Driving Championships.

 “It’s a sense of pride to be able to represent your company and compete against other companies.
 It’s always nice to win, but it's also nice to compete and do your best for your company.
 The company gives us a lot of support in everything that we do, the time, the equipment we need to practice with.
 It's all very humbling,” he said.